For most people, a desktop PC isn't something they need to move continuously from one place to another.

 The interior is divided into two parts: one is reserved for the GPU while the other end is for rest of the components.
 You can fit a GPU as long as 330 mm but the CPU cooler support is rather limited at 58 mm.
 For power, SFX and SFX-L PSUs are supported.

 One good thing you'll find here is the tool-less drive cage which'll help you assembling it even faster.

 Except the lack of case fans and limited support of CPU coolers, there aren't any flaws you will find in this case.

 As for positives, there are many in the form of tool-less SSD assembly, dust filters, good cable-routing options, and a reasonable price.

 BitFenix Prodigy M is the successor as well as the mATX variant of the original prodigy Case.

 One thing that makes this case stand out from the other ones in this roundup is its color options.
 It's available in Black, Red, Orange, and White colors.

-Like in original prodigy, steel has been used in abundance here, along with some plastic as front bezel, and Fyberflex composite handles and feet on top and bottom sides receptively.
+Like in original prodigy, steel has been used in abundance here, along with some plastic as front bezels, and Fyberflex composite handles and feet, on top and bottom sides receptively.